Inist-CNRS/lodex/README.md

 - `exporters`: Required - an array of the allowed exporters

 - `loader`: Required - an array of loaders (which import your data) with their options
+- `host`: Optional - the public host which will be used to generate resources URIs.
+It will fallback on the EzMaster environment variable `EZMASTER_PUBLIC_URL`.
+Format is `http://[host]` (no ending slash)

 ### Technical documentation